suhaspete/NITK_HACKATHON/README.md

 WolframAlpha API: Provides computational knowledge and answers to user queries.

-How JARVIS Works
-Here’s a step-by-step breakdown of how JARVIS operates:

-1. User Interaction
+Workflow 🔄
+🎤 Capture User Input:

-The user interacts with JARVIS either through voice commands (using a microphone) or by typing in the chat interface.
+The user speaks into the microphone or types a query in the chat interface.

-If using voice, the system records the audio and converts it into text using speech recognition.
+If using voice, the audio is converted into text using speech_recognition.

-2. Speech Recognition
-The backend uses the speech_recognition library to capture audio from the microphone.

-The audio is processed using Google Speech Recognition to convert it into text.

-3. Query Processing
-The text input (from voice or chat) is sent to the WolframAlpha API.

-WolframAlpha processes the query and returns a response in text format.

-4. Text-to-Speech
-The response from WolframAlpha is converted into speech using the gTTS (Google Text-to-Speech) library.

-The speech is saved as an audio file (e.g., sample-0.mp3) and played back to the user.

-5. Display Response
-In the chat interface, the user’s input and JARVIS’s response are displayed in a conversational format.

-If using voice-only mode, the response is played as audio.

-Detailed Workflow
-Step 1: Initialize JARVIS
-The system starts by initializing the WolframAlpha client and setting up the microphone for speech recognition.

-JARVIS greets the user with a welcome message (e.g., "Hi Noah, what can I do for you?").

-Step 2: Capture User Input
-If using voice:

-The system listens to the user’s voice through the microphone.

-The audio is converted into text using speech_recognition.

-If using the chat interface:

-The user types their query into the input box and clicks "Send".

-Step 3: Send Query to WolframAlpha
+📤 Send Query to WolframAlpha:

-The text input is sent to the WolframAlpha API using the wolframalpha Python library.
+The text input is sent to the WolframAlpha API.

 WolframAlpha processes the query and returns a response.

-Step 4: Process WolframAlpha Response
+📥 Process Response:

-The response from WolframAlpha is extracted and formatted.
+The response is extracted and formatted.

 If no response is found, JARVIS provides a fallback message (e.g., "I couldn't find an answer.").

-Step 5: Convert Response to Speech
+🔊 Convert Response to Speech:

 The response text is converted into speech using gTTS.

 The speech is saved as an MP3 file and played back to the user.

-Step 6: Display Response
+💬 Display Response:
-In the chat interface:

-The user’s input and JARVIS’s response are displayed in the chat window.
+In the chat interface, the user’s input and JARVIS’s response are displayed in a conversational format.

-In voice-only mode:

-The response is played as audio.
+In voice-only mode, the response is played as audio.

-Step 7: Repeat
-The system waits for the next user input and repeats the process.

-How to Run JARVIS
+How to Run JARVIS 🚀
 Prerequisites
+Before running JARVIS, ensure you have the following:

 Python 3.x: Install Python from python.org.

 Libraries: Install the required Python libraries: